A short story for kids: The Uninvited and the Red Pouch

 Melissa kept on asking herself why the woman has gone unnoticeably and without even leaving her a single word.

 On the table across the couch where she slept the whole night, Melissa saw a red pouch tied with golden ribbons.
-She slowly came near to it, touched the pouch and she felt some hard, stony-like pebbles inside while her heartbeat gradually went fast.
+She slowly came near to it, touched the pouch and she felt some hard pebbles inside while her heartbeat gradually went fast.

 She untied the delicately made golden ribbons on it.
 When she opened the pouch, Melissa was surprised.